stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Presentation

-This experimental Wistiti project wants to explore a way for building simple, lightweight, performant and accessible responsible websites with WordPress.
+This experimental Wistiti project wants to explore a way for building effective, lightweight, performant and accessible websites with WordPress.

-It also proposes to regain the pleasure of creating a website by refocusing on the essential and simplifying the technologies used :
+It also proposes to regain the pleasure of creating a responsible website by refocusing on the essential and simplifying the technologies used :

 * fighting against enormous and over-sized WordPress themes is not fun.
 * for many 'small' websites in any case, building and maintaining OOCSS libraries is painful and time-consuming.